22 August 2023

 If you’re considering making a change, talk to a financial adviser.
 They can help you make the right investment choices for your personal goals and risk appetite.
 A financial adviser can also guide you when investment markets are bumpy, providing reassurance.
 This could help you stay focused on the long-term and ease any worry you may have.

-*Investment returns are not guaranteed.
+1Investment returns are not guaranteed.
 Past performance is not a reliable indicator of future returns.

-This information may be general financial advice which doesn’t take into account your personal objectives, situation or needs.
-Before making a decision about AustralianSuper, you should think about your financial requirements and refer to the relevant Product Disclosure Statement.
+This may include general financial advice which doesn’t take into account your personal objectives, financial situation or needs.
+Before making a decision consider if the information is right for you and read the relevant Product Disclosure Statement, available at australiansuper.com/PDS or by calling 1300 300 273.
 A Target Market Determination (TMD) is a document that outlines the target market a product has been designed for.
 Find the TMDs at australiansuper.com/TMD.